Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Becker’s Lessons and Coursework

-Very much like competitor Wiley, Becker offers a robust curriculum that provides everything you will need to fully prep for the CPA exam.
+Like Wiley, Becker offers a robust curriculum that provides everything you will need to fully prep for the CPA exam.
 The coursework is comprehensive and spans every bit of material that could conceivably appear on the test.
 The main difference between Wiley and Becker though, is that Becker’s live classes are a core component of their coursework, whereas Wiley’s feel more like an add-on.
-Not only do Becker’s classes total 90+ hours in length (while Wiley’s consist of around 20 hours), but the material covered in the live Becker lessons is just more streamlined and detailed.
+Not only do Becker’s classes total up to 90+ hours of live class time (while Wiley’s top out at around 20 hours), but the material covered in the live Becker lessons is just more streamlined and detailed.

 Beyond the live classes, the Becker video lessons are better as well.
 While Wiley takes a more traditional approach to video, with the instructor on screen before a solid background, Becker syncs its video lectures with its textbook.
 This is a very cool method of online teaching.
 An interactive text appears on screen and your instructor writes notes in the margins, highlights key points and generally marks up the book with all the critical, need to know stuff.
 Instead of looking at the instructor’s face, you’re looking at the material as they talk.
 These video lessons are a highlight of the Becker course.

 In terms of practice material, while Becker matches Wiley with respect to question quality, they can’t quite stand up in terms of question volume.
 Becker offers 9,000+ multiple-choice questions and 400+ simulations, which is very respectable in its own right, but can’t match Wiley.
 Whether this will be enough for you depends on the type of student you are and how many hours you plan to commit to studying.
-However, I would suspect this is plenty sufficient for most students.
+However, I would suspect Becker’s quantity of practice material is going to be plenty sufficient for most students.
+After a while, heaping on more and more practice for the sake of volume just doesn’t add any real value.

 For students who want a more structured approach to learning, or need the commitment and accountability that comes with a scheduled course, Becker is your best bet.
 Their live class sessions are extremely helpful and offer roughly the same curriculum that is contained in the on demand videos, but in a live format.
 The class sessions are lengthy, thorough and offer students the chance to stop and ask questions if they need clarification.
 Many students prefer learning in a classroom setting alongside peers, and this format gives you that opportunity.
 Additionally, the live classes (both live online and in-person) are offered frequently.
 There are not just a couple offerings and if one doesn’t work, you’re out of luck.
 New classes start all the time, all with varying meeting days and lengths.
 This is a true benefit for students who need that extra push to keep them on track.